twiga2/ML_Jun19/README.md

-# ML_Jun19
 ## MCSE 6309 and EMoS 6309: MACHINE LEARNING
 #### Semester II Elective course

-Lecture notes and tutorials for the course at NM-AIST.
+Lecture notes and tutorials for the course at [NM-AIST](https://nm-aist.ac.tz).

 Acknowledgment: